pravs18/CODSOFT/README.md

 This is a Tribute page for Dr.A.P.J.Abdul kalam.
-I used HTML and CSS in designing this web page.
+I used HTML and CSS in designing this web page